vishal-ramani/UBI-helm-module-example/documentation/README.md

 ## 7. Verify the created Argo CD configuration on GitHub

-We see that in our GitHub account new repostory was created from the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap) and the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) module to figure `Argo CD` for by using the `app-of-apps` concept with a single GitHub repository to manage all `Argo CD application configuration` and `helm configurations to deploy applications` in the GitOps context.
+We see that in our GitHub account new repostory was created from the [GitOps bootstrap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap) and the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) module to figure `Argo CD` for by using the `app-of-apps` concept with a single GitHub repository to manage all `Argo CD application configuration` and `helm configurations to deploy applications` in the GitOps context.

 > Reminder the boot strap configuration is shown in the following image for details visit the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) module.